ISHLT 46th Annual Meeting & Scientific Sessions

 6. Funding

-• Is this abstract being funded (in part or in whole) by a healthcare company?
+• Is this abstract being funded (in part or in whole) by industry?
 (Yes/No).
-If yes, identify the healthcare company.
+If yes, identify the company.

 • Is this abstract based on work that was funded entirely or in part by an ISHLT grant/award?
 (Yes/No).
 If Yes, identify the grant/award.